Holt House (Washington, D.C.): Benjamin Stoddert

-The land on which Holt House sits was originally part of a tract of land acquired from the Beall family in 1793 by Benjamin Stoddert (builder of Halcyon House in Georgetown).
-Stoddert served as a captain in the Revolutionary Army, Secretary of the Board of War (1779–1781), merchant owner in Georgetown, co-founder and President of the Bank of Columbia (1794), and first Secretary of the Navy.
-It was probably Benjamin Stoddert who built Columbia Mills on the property in the 1790s.
+The land on which Holt House sits was originally part of a tract of land acquired from the Beall family in 1793 by Benjamin Stoddert, builder of Halcyon House in Georgetown.
+Stoddert served as a captain in the Continental Army during the American Revolutionary War, Secretary of the Board of War (1779–1781), a merchant owner in Georgetown, co-founder and President of the Bank of Columbia (1794), and first Secretary of the Navy.
+It is likely that Stoddert built Columbia Mills on the property in the 1790s.
 Despite his prominent position, Stoddert's land speculation left him land rich and cash poor.
-Perhaps to help increase his cash flow, he constructed a flour mill on this parcel of land.
+Perhaps to help increase his cash flow, he constructed a flour mill on the land surrounding Holt House.

 Walter Mackall

 In December 1800, Stoddert sold the property, referred to as "Pretty Prospect" to his friend Walter Mackall.
 The deed included "the buildings, improvements, privileges, advantages and appurtenances."
 These "buildings" may be a reference to only the mill structures, but may also have included some form of a residence for a mill manager.
 Architectural evidence suggests that the west wing of Holt House may have been built earlier than the rest of the house and may have served as a small residence.
 If a house the present size of Holt House existed at this time, it would have been significant enough a structure to be mentioned separately in the deed.

 Walter Mackall came from Calvert County, Maryland, served in the Maryland House of Delegates, and was a wealthy land holder in both Maryland and Washington.
 His brother, Benjamin Mackall, married Christina Beall, whose father Brooke Beall, was a wealthy shipping merchant in Georgetown, sending great quantities of grain and tobacco to England.
 When the government moved to Washington in 1800 and when William Thornton was serving as City Commissioner, Benjamin Mackall was one of those in charge of the transfer of the government books from Philadelphia.
 Benjamin may have become involved in the milling part of his father-in-law's business.
 To his daughter Christina, Beall gave a double square on Georgetown Heights, part of his vast landholdings known as the "Rock of Dumbarton," where they built Mackall Square.

 Walter Mackall owned Pretty Prospect for only four years.
 He may have originally taken an interest in the mills due to his brother Benjamin's connection to the Beall family business.
 This was also a period of great land speculation in the new Federal City, and the time when large country-style houses were being constructed in Georgetown and on the outskirts of the City.
 Mackall may have built the present house or expanded a smaller, pre-existing house on speculation of increased resale value.